 A complete discussion of water source selection and development is beyond the scope of this document.
-Refer to state waterworks regulations or overseas equivalent for the project location. \1\For areas outside of the United States and its territories and possessions/1/, evaluate all possible alternative sources, including cost, relations with the Host Nation, and antiterrorism considerations.
+Refer to state waterworks regulations or overseas equivalent for the project location.
+For OCONUS locations, evaluate all possible alternative sources, including cost, relations with the Host Nation, and antiterrorism considerations.
 Brackish or salt water must be used only when other sources are unavailable and must be converted to fresh water by a suitable process.
 Refer to AWWA's Water Quality and Treatment.